Posted on September 21, 2015 by KC Gonzalez

 “For these students, they get half of what they learn from class and half from outside of class,” he said.
 “So when they graduate, they know twice as much.”

 The Investment Society has former members at JP Morgan, Goldman Sachs and Barclay’s, among others.
-According to Sweet, these employers continually come to UTSA to recruit because their strongest recent hires are Investment Society alums.
+According to Sweet, these employers continually come to UTSA to recruit because their strongest recent hires are Investment Society alumni.

 “A lot of firms have changed how they do college recruiting,” he said.
 “And what we’re doing is really what firms are looking for.
 It’s an experience you can’t find anywhere else.”